 - 1/4 cup molasses

 - 1/4 cup Sugar and sugar glitter mixture

 - Preheat the oven to 350 degrees F.

 - In a medium mixing bowl whisk together the flour, baking soda, baking powder, ginger, cardamom, clove and salt.

 - Place the brown sugar and shorting into the bowl of a stand mixer fitted with the paddle attachment and beat on low speed until light and fluffy, 1 to 2 minutes.
 Add the molasses, egg and fresh ginger and beat on medium for 1 minute.

 - Next add the dry ingredients to the wet and stir until well combined.

-- With a 2-teaspoon sized scoop, drop the dough onto a parchment lined half sheet pan approximately 2-inches apart.
+- With a 2-teaspoon sized scoop, crest cookie ball.
+Roll in 1/4 cup mixture of sugar and sugar glitter.
+Place cookie dough ball onto a parchment lined half sheet pan approximately 2-inches apart.
 Bake on the middle rack of the oven for 12 minutes for slightly chewy cookies or 15 minutes for more crisp cookies.
 Rotate the pan halfway through cooking.

 - Remove from the oven and allow the cookies to stay on the sheet pan for 30 seconds before transferring to a wire rack to cool completely.
 Repeat with all of the dough.
 Store in an airtight container for up 10 days.
 If desired, you may scoop and freeze the cookie dough on a sheet pan and once frozen, place in a resealable bag to store.
 Bake directly from the freezer as above.